googlecartographer/rfcs/text/0000-simplify-ros-start-trajectory.md

 * two services: `/start_trajectory_with_initial_pose`, `start_trajectory`
 * ...?

+**Decision**:
+Add boolean message field `use_initial_pose` - easy to understand and easy to use.

 ### Keep time parameter?

 The time parameter of the initial pose is a bit of an obscure feature that might confuse people - should we keep it in the ROS service?
 See [cartographer/pose_graph.h](https://github.com/googlecartographer/cartographer/blob/bdb6f2db4a1f98484b222d61abceab8adb74dfd1/cartographer/mapping/pose_graph.h#L138)

+**Decision**:
+Don't expose in ROS service.

+### Advantages of passing options in the message?

+As mentioned by @ojura in the open house meeting, the proposed approach requires that the configuration lies on the host filesystem of the Cartographer node.
+Binary proto allowed to transfer options from a client in the network.

+**Decision**:
+We agreed that we will drop this possibility for the sake of simplicity, which will benefit more users.
+Also, client/server scenarios are better covered by Cartographer gRPC anyway.